limallucas96/KPermission/README.md

 ## KPermission
 **An android library for handling permissions written in Kotlin.**

 ## Usage

-Here's a minimum example, in which you register a `MainActivity` or a `Fragment` that whishes to take a picture.
+Here's a minimum example, in which you register a `MainActivity` or a `Fragment` that whishes to access user's location.

 ### 0. Prepare AndroidManifest